Foocett/CardsForHumanity/README.md

 The rules function exactly as they do in Cards Against Humanity, the only notable difference being the hand size of ten instead of seven

-Further explaination of the CAH rules can be found [HERE](https://s3.amazonaws.com/cah/CAH_Rules.pdf).
+Further explanation of the CAH rules can be found [HERE](https://s3.amazonaws.com/cah/CAH_Rules.pdf).

+Additionally, this version of the game has a wagering system.
+ - Players can set their wager value to some number no less than 1 and no greater than their current score.
+ - When a card is selected at the end of the round, the winning player's score will be increased by their wager value.
+ - All losing players' scores are reduced by their wager values minus one, so wagers of one do not see score reductions.

 # Dependencies